TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Experiments

-We conduct ablation study to analyze the contribution of different parts of \methodshorthand.
-As shown in Table \ref{table: ablation study}, it can be found that using neural field for reconstruction pre-training brings little improvement and even degrades the NDS score compared to training-from-scratch.
-Adding Recurrent Embedding scheme with neural field for reconstruction and forecasting improves the performance both on mAP and NDS, which demonstrates the effectiveness of Recurrent Embedding scheme to encode 3D features for different timestamps.
-Finally, with Temporal Neural Field, \methodshorthand\ achieves the best performance both on mAP and NDS, showing that Temporal Neural Field better utilizes the temporal information in LiDAR sequence for unsupervised 3D pre-training.
+\textbf{Ablation Study. }We conduct ablation study to analyze the contribution of different parts of \methodshorthand and results are shown in Table \ref{table: ablation study}. ``Rec.
+Emb.'', ``N. F.'' and ``Tem.
+L. N. F.'' are respectively for Recurrent Embedding, Neural Field and Temporal LiDAR Neural Field.
+It can be found that using neural field for reconstruction pre-training brings little improvement and even degrades the NDS score compared to training-from-scratch.
+Adding Recurrent Embedding scheme with neural field improves the performance both on mAP and NDS, which demonstrates that Recurrent Embedding scheme is able to encode 3D features at different timestamps.
+Finally, with Temporal LiDAR Neural Field, \methodshorthand\ achieves the best performance both on mAP and NDS, showing that Temporal Neural Field better utilizes the temporal information in LiDAR sequence for unsupervised 3D pre-training.

+\textbf{T-SNE for \methodshorthand's features. } We explored whether TREND's pre-trained features can distinguish between moving and static objects.
+We applied T-SNE \cite{tsne} on TREND's features together with moving/static labels from \cite{mos}.
+In Figure \ref{fig: T-SNE results}, where static points are colored with orange and moving ones with grey blue, it can be found that although some noise exists, TREND's features for moving and static objects are generally separable after unsupervised pre-training.